leeeaaa/PneumoniaDetection/README.md

 ## Experiments/Results/Discussion

+In the following chapters we are going to describe the training results and discuss how the different models perform on the given problem.

 ### Neural network from scratch

 ### Neural network with Tensorflow

+As expected, this model didn't perform as good as the CNN.
+This model tends to overfit the training set although we used regularization.

+On the other hand

 ### Convolutional neural network with Tensorflow

+As expected, the convolutional neural network performed very well.

+We trained the model with the following parameters:

+- Batch size: 32

+- Number epochs: 30

+- initial learning rate: 0.1

+After the training was completet, the model scored the following values on the test set:

+- Loss: 0.1132

+- Accuracy: 0.9556

+- Precision: 0.9915

+- Recall: 0.9477

+- F1: 0.9874

+According to the F1 score the model performs very good.

+In the case of pneumonia, a higher recall would be preferable to a high precision.
+The reason is that the probability of a person with pneumonia being classified as such should idealy be 100%.

 ## Conclusion